An Early 20th Century Silver Plated Toast Rack

 The first reference to a toast rack was in 1779, when it was featured in a report of a burglary where a silver toast rack was stolen.
 Initially, toast racks would have been in the belongings of a rich family, being made mostly of silver.
 As time went on, the toast rack became more available to a wider audience and were found in all sorts of different materials, such as silver plate, base metal, and pottery, the later being very popular at the beginning of the 20th century when it became the fashion to have toast racks in figural designs.

-This toast rack is a triangular shape and made from silver plate, it has a circular-shaped carrying handle and five partitions to hold the toast.
+This toast rack is made from silver plate.
+It has a circular-shaped carrying handle and five partitions to hold the toast.

-The condition of the silver plate is good but has a couple of very minor scuffs.
+The condition of the silver plate is very good.
 There is no damage or repair to the frame.